 About Battle Road Independent Equity Research

-Rose has been quoted in the Wall Street Journal, and has appeared as a guest on CNBC, Bloomberg Television, and periodically provides stock market analysis for NECN.
+Rose has been quoted in The Wall Street Journal, and has appeared as a guest on CNBC, Bloomberg Television, and has provided on-air stock market commentary for NECN.
 He has also participated in the Bloomberg Technology Roundtable.
-At Battle Road, Rose oversees the company’s entire coverage, leads its sales and marketing efforts, and covers 13 technology stocks.
-He holds a B.A. from George Washington University, and an MBA from the University of Michigan.
+At Battle Road, Rose oversees the company’s research coverage, leads its sales and marketing efforts, while researching technology and consumer stocks.
+He holds a B.A. in international affairs from George Washington University, and an M.B.A. from the University of Michigan.